 Reducing Toxins in Your Home

 One of the best ways you can reduce the exposure of people and wildlife to toxins in the environment is to eliminate them from your own home.
 There are many simple, safe and effective steps that you can take to reduce the use of chemicals in the home.
 The list below is just a start so that you can live a healthier and greener life.
+(You cna also check out thisblog post written by the Center's Jonathan Evans about how to protect wildlife, children and pets from rodenticides, and listen to a radio interview with him.)

 - Household Cleaners: Though helpful around the house, all-purpose cleaners contain toxins that not only irritate the skin but cause respiratory infections.
 Household staples — like scrubber sponges, water, vinegar, lemon juice and baking soda — can oftentimes be combined to mimic the effect of all-purpose cleaners.